-The National Cherry Blossom Festival is an annual three-week-long event in Washington, D.C. that honours a historical gift of Japanese cherry trees from Tokyo to Washington in 1912.
-With dozens of giant helium balloons, marching bands, live music and performances it is recognized as one of the most colourful festivals in the U.S. capital.
-Over 700,000 people visit the city to marvel blossoming cherry trees and take part in the festivities.
+The National Cherry Blossom Festival is an annual three-week-long event in Washington, D.C. that honors a historical gift of Japanese cherry trees from Tokyo to Washington in 1912.
+With dozens of giant helium balloons, marching bands, live music and performances it is recognized as one of the most colorful festivals in the U.S. capital.
+Over 700,000 people visit the city during the cherry blossom season to marvel at the blossoming trees and take part in the festivities.

 The festival begins in mid-March with an official opening at Warner Theatre and Family Day at the National Building Museum.
 The main live entertainment happens on three stages of the Southwest Waterfront.